-The template is this is what SBA is giving to the banks to use as a guideline.
+The template is what SBA is giving to the banks to use as a guideline.
 So at minimum, this is what your bank is going to ask to grant complete loan forgiveness.

 There were two major clarifications: